amlay444/newsagregator/README.md

-## NewsPalette
+## NewsAggregator
-NewsPalette is a personalized news aggregator application that curates news articles from various sources based on user preferences.
+This is a personalized news aggregator application that curates news articles from various sources based on user preferences.
 It leverages modern technologies like AI to deliver relevant and up-to-date content in an intuitive interface.

 # Features
 Personalized News Feed: Tailored content based on user preferences.